 What does stand out as a distraction however, is a bad PowerPoint presentation.
 Whether it’s a million lines of text, a disjointed flow, ugly photos, or poor design, bad PowerPoints detract from the overall message you’re trying to get across (while also undermining your own credibility as a professional or speaker).

-This guide will take you from your initial topic through to an effective presentation—covering everything in between.
+This guide will take you from your initial topic through to how to make an effective PowerPoint presentation—covering everything in between.
 These PowerPoint presentation tips are organized into sections so that you can cut straight to the advice you need and come back when you’re ready for the next steps.

-Note: We have a few of our high-quality PowerPoint Presentation Templates from GraphicRiver featured in this post as well, such as the one below.
-If you're struggling with making a well-designed presentation, then a PPT theme can help you achieve the creative and professional results you're looking for.
+If you're struggling with making a well-designed presentation, then a great PPT theme can help you achieve the creative and professional results you're looking for.

 Before even opening PowerPoint, start by addressing these things.
 These tips will ensure that you are fully prepared for your presentation.